Lilian Bland

-Lilian Bland was born in Kent but moved to Carnmoney, Northern Ireland when she was 28 after the death of her mother.
+Lilian Bland was born in Kent in 1878 to an Anglo-Irish family.
+She moved to Carnmoney, Northern Ireland when she was 28 after the death of her mother.
 Unlike many women of her day, she refused to conform, wearing trousers, smoking, and enjoyed many outdoor activities that were traditionally associated with men such as shooting, hunting and horse racing.
 Growing up in Victorian society, women were not given the same freedoms as men but Lilian refused to let these restrictions stop her from pursuing her interests.

 Her adventurous spirit and fascination with new innovations in the world of technology and transport led her to design, build and fly her own aeroplane.
 Her father, concerned she may hurt herself engaging in such a dangerous activity, purchased a car for her but this only enabled Lilian to satisfy her love of speed further as she raced around the country roads near her home of Tobercorran House.
 She went on to set up a car dealership in Belfast in 1911.

-Her father may have been somewhat relieved when Lilian decided to give up her business and marry her husband Charles Bland on 3 October 1911.
-But her thirst for adventure did not go away and the couple emigrated to Canada soon after, setting up a farm.
+Lilian married her husband Charles Bland on 3 October 1911.
+Her her thirst for adventure did not go away, and the couple emigrated to Canada soon after, setting up a farm.
 Their daughter Patricia was born in 1913 but tragically died of tetanus at the age of 16.
-The couple separated shortly after and Lilian returned to England in 1935 where she spent the rest of her days enjoying gambling and gardening until her death at the age of 92.
+The couple separated shortly after and Lilian returned to England in 1935 where she spent the rest of her days painting, gambling and gardening until her death at the age of 92.

 Professional Life